M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-12-VAE-zeroshot-part-3.md

 </figure> -->

 ## Disentanglement
-One holy grail of deep generative modeling is to get a model to automatically learn **"disentangled" latent factors**.
+One challenge deep generative modeling is to get a model to automatically learn **"disentangled" latent factors**.
 The authors of the Deepmind paper [Early Visual Concept Learning with Unsupervised Deep Learning](https://arxiv.org/abs/1606.05579) define "disentangled" as such:
 > We wish to learn a representation where single latent units are sensitive to changes in single generative factors, while being relatively invariant to changes in other factors.

-**NOTE:** At this point it's important to point out that "generative/latent *factors*," in a mathematical sense, refer to directions in latent space along which the image properties change.
+**NOTE:** At this point it's important to point out that "generative/latent *factors*," in a mathematical sense, refer to directions in latent space along which high-level image features change.
 Whereas, "latent *units*" or "latent *variables*" will refer to the actual components of the latent vector that is output at the bottleneck of the VAE.
 {: .notice--warning}

 In other words, a disentangled set of latent factors will be such that each **latent variable** or **latent unit** encodes a qualitatively orthogonal image feature.
 Using the language of linear algebra/vector spaces, entangled factors occur when linear combinations of basis vectors (i.e. combinations of latent variables) are needed to define the direction of a latent factor.
 A disentangled representation is highly desirable for three reasons that I can see.